revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> - Union joins the two table data vertically, whereas full join joins the two table data horizontally.
+> - Union joins the two-table data vertically, whereas full join joins the two table data horizontally.
-> - There are more restrictions when using union between two tables than using full join.
+> - There are more restrictions when using a union between two tables than using full join.
-> - Union will take only distinct values from both the tables, whereas full join combines all the data from both the table.
+> - Union will take only distinct values from both tables, whereas full join combines all the data from both tables.

 </details>

 ---

-61. Imagine there are two tables Workers and Managers, where Workers table have all the employee names along with employee id who are working for the company and Managers table have all the managers names along with manager id of that company.
+61. Imagine there are two tables’ Workers and Managers, where the Workers table has all the employee names along with the employee id who are working for the company and the Managers table has all the manager’s names along with the manager id of that company.
 Give one SQL query that will print the names of Workers who are also Managers.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)